silverkea/google-cloud-notes/study-plan/Planning and Configuring Solutions.md

 #### NoSQL

-[[Firestore]] and [[Bigtable]] are NoSQL implementations. [[Firestore]] is a document database that supports entities and attributes. [[Bigtable]] is based on column families where rows of data are referenced by a key that combines commonly queried columns.
+[[Cloud Firestore]] and [[Cloud Bigtable]] are NoSQL implementations. [[Cloud Firestore]] is a document database that supports entities and attributes. [[Cloud Bigtable]] is based on column families where rows of data are referenced by a key that combines commonly queried columns.
 Related columns can additionally be organized into column families such as username and address.

 ### Storage